OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

     - When two characters are linked to the same physical key in a standard keyboard, then they are synonyms in the `default` property; for example, ALT+a and ALT+A are the same shortcut, so are CTRL+- and CTRL+\_ because "-" and "_" are the same physical key.
     - The "+" character indicates that the keys on either side of it are pressed simultaneously.

+    > [!NOTE]
+    > You can use "CONTROL" in place of "CTRL" throughout this article.

 In a later step, the actions will themselves be mapped to functions that you write.
 In this example, you will later map SHOWTASKPANE to a function that calls the `Office.addin.showAsTaskpane` method and HIDETASKPANE to a function that calls the `Office.addin.hide` method.

 > [!NOTE]